Ian Gawler: Lifestyle-based cancer treatment work

 After recovering, Gawler resumed work as a vet for short periods in Geelong and the Gold Coast before moving to Morphett Vale near Adelaide, South Australia, in 1978.
 In 1980 he then moved to a new practice at Yarra Junction, Victoria.

 In 1981, Gawler co-founded the Melbourne Cancer Support Group.
-Oncologist Ray Lowenthal, who has long been a critic of Gawler's work engaged Gawler in an hour-long debate on ABC-TV daytime talk show The Peter Couchman show.
-Lowenthal challenged Gawler to produce 50 of his best cancer recovery cases for review.
-Gawler agreed on air and welcomed "the opportunity for some serious research".
-The review has not happened, despite the fact that the 50 cases were made available by the Gawler Foundation at the time.
-Lowenthal was reportedly unable to receive funding for the study.

 Gawler Foundation

-Gawler founded the non-profit Gowler Foundation in 1984 which included a retreat for those who did not want to adhere to scientifically proven treatments.
+Gawler founded the non-profit Gawler Foundation in 1984 which included a retreat for those who did not want to adhere to scientifically proven treatments.

-The Gowler Foundation ceased operations in May 2021.
+The Gawler Foundation ceased operations in May 2021.

 Honours

 Gawler was awarded an OAM for his contributions to the community in the 1987 Australia Day Honours.